LTD: “Own” and “Any” Occupation

 In the “any occupation” definition of disability, there’s a lot of room left for interpretation by the judge as to when coverage should be made payable.
 Factors such as the renumeration of an alternative occupation, and the availability of work for the client, can be argued for and against an insurance claim.
 A factor that is key in either an “Any” or “Own” insurance policy is expert medical evidence.

 Medical evidence of the injury or sickness establishes whether or not the insured is actually unable to work.
-Having the right expert witness can make all the difference if the issue goes to court - a regular doctor may not be qualified to accurately diagnose a person with depression, but a psychiatrist is.
+Having the right expert witness can make all the difference if the issue goes to court.
+For example, a family doctor may not be qualified to accurately diagnose a person with depression, but a psychiatrist is.

 If you have questions about your long-term disability coverage, or feel as though you’ve been unfairly denied benefits by your insurance provider, don’t hesitate to contact us here or call 1-888-434-0398.
-We specialize in long-term disability cases, and can secure you the compensation you rightly deserve.
+We are experienced long-term disability lawyers and will fight to secure you the compensation you rightly deserve.

 For more information on long-term disability coverage, consider our links below.